 \subsection{Type-I dominance:}

-In case of type-I dominance scenerio, the terms involving $\Delta_{L}$ are omitted since the vaccum expection value(vev) of $\Delta_{L}$ ($<\Delta_{L}>$=$\nu_{L}$) cosidred to be negligible.
+In the case of type-I dominance scenario, the terms involving $\Delta_{L}$ are omitted since the vev of $\Delta_{L}$ ($<\Delta_{L}>$=$\nu_{L}$) considered to be negligible.
 The Yukawa matrices which are present in the eq\eqref{l1} can be written as-

 Now, Dirac neutrino mass matrix $ M_{D} $ and charge lepton mass matrix $ M_l $ are given by-